marsauto/europilot/README.md

 EuroPilot is an open source project that leverages the popular Euro Truck Simulator(ETS2) to develop self-driving algorithms.
 Think of EuroPilot as a bridge between the game environment, and your favorite deep-learning framework, such as Keras or Tensorflow.
-With EuroPilot, you can capture the game screen input, and programatically control the truck inside the simulator.
+With EuroPilot, you can capture the game screen input, and programmatically control the truck inside the simulator.

 EuroPilot can be used in one of two ways: training or testing.